sagemathinc/local-storage-lru/README.md

 # LRU Cache for Browser's Local Storage

+## WARNING: This is an experimental implementation.

+As of writing this, this package is in development and not used in production.

 ## Problem

 Saving an increasing number of key/value pairs in `localStorage` causes it to fill up at some point.